PNNikolov/Scientific-Calculator-with-GUI/README.md

 # Scientific-Calculator-with-GUI
-I've created scientific calculator with user interface using Python, math library and Tkinter for the user interface.
+I've created scientific calculator with Graphical User Interface using Python, math library and Tkinter for the user interface.